AI Visibility – FAQ

 Only the combination of clear meaning and unambiguous facts enables AI systems to correctly derive content, consistently reuse it, and reliably incorporate it into answers.
 If one of the two is missing, inaccuracies or misallocations arise.

-After AI Visibility optimization, do AI systems only use your company's website as a source?
+Will AI systems only use your company's website as a source after AI Visibility optimization?

 What does the initial situation typically look like without AI Visibility?

-The goal is to make your company’s website the primary and dominant reference for company-related questions.
-Other sources remain part of the synthesis, but the company’s own domain provides the stable frame of reference that AI systems use to orient themselves.
+The goal is for your own domain to become the primary and dominant reference for company-related inquiries.
+Other sources remain part of the synthesis, but the website provides the structural framework that AI systems can use for orientation.

-How can you tell if your site is becoming the preferred source?
+How can you tell if your own website is becoming the preferred reference?

 How do SEO and AI Visibility differ fundamentally?